Southwestern Beef and Barley Stuffed Bell Peppers are a spicy twist on traditional stuffed bell peppers you and your family will love!

 The inspiration behind this dish:

 I've been posting a lot of veggie-centric recipes lately and I love to eat that way.
-I don't think I've met a vegetable yet I don't like!
+I don't think I've met a vegetable yet that I don't like!

-- Make sure your ground beef is super fresh and don't go longer than a day without baking the peppers as raw ground beef becomes hazardous quickly.
+- Make sure your ground beef is super fresh and don't go longer than a day without baking the assembled peppers.
+Raw ground beef becomes hazardous quickly.
 When cooked through, stuffed bell peppers reheat and freeze beautifully, too!

-Make these gluten-free by substituting rice or quinoa for the barley and healthier by using super-lean ground beef, ground turkey or ground chicken.
-Use half the cheese or a 2% cheese to lighten them some more.
+- Make these gluten-free by substituting rice or quinoa for the barley and healthier by using super-lean ground beef, ground turkey or ground chicken.
+Use half the cheese or 2% cheese to lighten them some more.

 Whether these serve six or eight will depend upon appetite.
 I'm good with one pepper, but my hubby can easily eat two.
 Because stuffed bell peppers are so hearty, you don't need much more on the side.
 A salad is perfect!

 - Southwestern Chicken, Rice and Black Bean Stuffed Peppers

 - Quinoa Corn and Black Bean Stuffed Poblano Peppers